ballerina-platform/ballerina-lang/README.md

 [Ballerina](https://ballerina.io/) is a statically typed, open-source cloud-native programming language developed and supported by [WSO2](https://wso2.com/).

-With Ballerina, you could easily develop microservices, API endpoints & integrations, and any other application for the cloud.
+With Ballerina, you could easily develop microservices, API endpoints and integrations, and any other application for the cloud.
 Additionally, Ballerina has all the general-purpose functionalities you could expect from a modern programming language.

-With Ballerina's compiler level built-in support for widely used data types such as JSON & XML, your focus on handling structured data, network service interactions, and dealing with concurrency is made much more effective.
+With Ballerina's compiler-level built-in support for widely used data types such as JSON and XML, your focus on handling structured data, network service interactions, and dealing with concurrency is made much more effective.

 #### Providing and consuming services